diegoreico/dash-board/README.md

 # Recommendation System Dashboard

-**Explain that this application uses movielns dataset to perform group recommendations**

 This application creates a web dashboard that could be used to generate movie recommendations for groups.
 It also allows you to tune your own recommendation model selecting it's hyperparameters.

 ## Requirements